Flux Quantization on 11-dimensional Superspace: Super-Flux Quantization of 11d SuGra

 Remarkably, theories of supergravity are both highly constrained as well as tightly interrelated, with the result that they seem to all revolve around the central instance in super-dimension $(11\vert \mathbf{32})$ (aka $D=11$, $\mathcal{N}=1$ supergravity \cite{CJS78}, review in \cite{MiemiecSchnakenburg06}, streamlined re-derivation in \S\ref{Supergravity}).
 The still elusive but plausibly existing (UV-)completion of 11d supergravity to a quantum theory has famously been conjectured (working title: ``M-Theory'' cf. \cite{Duff96}\cite{Duff99}\cite[\S 12]{Moore14}) to be the (similarly elusive) ``grand-unified theory of everything'' which ought to complete the standard model of particle physics coupled to gravity at sizable energies $1/\ell$, sizable coupling $g$, and sizable `quantumness' $\hbar$.

 {\bf The open problem of flux \& charge quantization of the C-field in 11d SuGra.} While such extraordinary conjectures require extraordinary evidence, there has previously been little work on the completion of 11d supergravity even as a classical field theory.
-The traditional formulations of 11d SuGra on local charts of spacetime (only) are incomplete because of the presence of the higher gauge field, namely the ``3-index photon'' or {\it C-field}, in the theory (see \cite{FSS15CField} for a modern perspective).
+The traditional formulations of 11d SuGra on local charts of spacetime (only) are incomplete because of the presence of the higher gauge field, namely the ``3-index photon'' or {\it C-field}, in the theory (\cite[p.
+409]{CJS78}\cite[p.
+1.15]{DF82}, review in \cite[pp. 31]{MiemiecSchnakenburg06}\cite[Ex.
+2.12]{SS24Flux}).

 As familiar from the ordinary photon field (the {\it A-field}) of Maxwell theory, the consistent definition of such higher gauge fields requires a specification of their {\it flux-quantization} laws (for review and pointers to the literature see \cite{SS24Flux}) which encodes in particular the torsion charges that may be reflected in the field flux on topologically non-trivial spacetimes or with non-trivial boundary conditions.
 Here ``torsion'' (cf. Rem. \ref{OnTheTermTorsion} for disambiguation) refers to charges which are torsion elements of their cohomology group in that some multiple $k$ of them {\it vanishes}.
 This means that the solitons (branes) carrying such $k$-torsion charges do not exist in large $N \gg k$-numbers, and hence constitute small-$N$, hence large-$1/\ell$ information of the field theory.